alicht/intro-to-express/README.md

 ```
 > Note: don't forget to import the quotes as well :)

-Now inside our app.js, let's require this router at the top:
+Now let's go back to our app.js, let's require this router at the top:

 ```javascript
 const quotes = require('./routes/quotes');

 ```

-## Restful Routing - Intro (10 mins)
+## Restful Routing

 We will use the RESTful standard to build our web apps.
 Today, we will only cover how to handle GET requests, but we can create callbacks for all types of requests.
 Let's create some routes for our quotes!